The front ranks of nursing science, service

 English Proficiency: Applicants from countries where English is not the primary language must present official TOEFL or IELTS scores at the time of application.

-The BSN to PhD program is designed to be a 4 to 5-year, full-time program.
-Approximately 84 credit hours are required.
-If you pursue full clinical with the PhD program, degree completion will be extended approximately an additional year.
-Specialties available for full clinical.
+The BSN to PhD program is designed to be a 4+ year full-time program.
+Approximately 80-83 credit hours are required.

 APPLY TO ONE PROGRAM ONLY